Request to Speak - Community Matters

 - Speakers may speak for up to three minutes and shall begin by identifying their name and place of residence.

 - Matters being considered under Public Hearing should not be discussed during Community Matters.

 - Once pre-registered speakers have spoken, the mayor will open the floor for the remaining slots during Community Matters.

-- Participants wishing to speak during electronic meetings indicate so by using the Raise Hand icon.
+- **UPDATED 10/16/23: City Council by motion suspended public comment by Zoom until further notice.
+Public comments will be accepted in person.** Participants wishing to speak by electronic means should indicate so by using the Raise Hand icon on the Zoom webinar or by pressing *9 by phone.
 If a speaker is not present when their name is called, the slot will be forfeited.

 - The person whose name is listed on the speaker sheet must be the person who begins speaking, although they may be accompanied by others and may share or concede their time.